 Live-in Care Fees will vary dependent on the complexity of your care needs and the number of Hours

 Days of Care provided to you.
 Live-In care is provided for a minimum 3-day period.
-Services provided on bank holidays are charged at twice the standard hourly rate.
-The following “Christmas peak period” days are charged at 1.5 the standard hourly rate
+Services provided on public or bank holidays are charged at twice the standard hourly rate unless otherwise agreed.

 What other charges might you incur